 Sunshine mixed with a little hurricane is an apt description that fits Hong Kong to a T. This tropical city surely blesses us with a plethora of pristine beaches, hikes, and islands for a sunny day out, but we have to brace ourselves for stormy summers that show up uninvited, too.
-That being said, don’t be intimidated, because we’re here to guide you through Hong Kong’s typhoon season.
-And while a typhoon day off from work may be a thing of the past thanks to technology, it’s still good to know what to do when a storm blows through.
+Spot the massive cross on windows and empty supermarket shelves from May onwards?
+Don’t be intimidated, because we’re here to guide you through Hong Kong’s typhoon season.
+And while a typhoon day off from work may be a thing of the past thanks to technology, it’s still good to know what to do when there’s a typhoon in Hong Kong.

-Your ultimate guide to Hong Kong typhoon season
+Your ultimate guide to typhoons in Hong Kong

-Fun fact: the Japan Meteorological Agency names the typhoons – they are short, catchy, distinctive, and relevant to the cultural and geographic areas, so that they’re easy for people to remember.
+Fun fact: the Japan Meteorological Agency names the typhoons.
+The names are usually short, catchy, distinctive, and relevant to the cultural and geographic areas, so that they’re easy for people to remember.

 If a T1 is raised, you can still keep your cool, and chances are you didn’t even notice a storm is approaching, because it’ll most likely be sunny out with clear, blue skies.
 This means that a tropical cyclone is centred within about 800 kilometres of Hong Kong and may or may not affect the territory.